ModusCreateOrg/lambda-redirector/README.md

 In order to fully configure a target domain for redirection, first establish a `Redirector` API Gateway through the CloudFormation Stack as described above.
 Then add a [Custom Domain Mapping through the AWS Console](https://console.aws.amazon.com/apigateway/home#/custom-domain-names).
 You can add a Custom Domain Name through the console, give it a DNS name, tell it to use an _Edge Optimized_ endpoint configuration, and give it a valid ACM certificate for the domain you are targeting.
 This can be a wildcard certificate, which might make things simpler for you if you are configuring multiple domains.
 Then Edit the custom domain name and do an _Add mapping_ operation to add a Base Path Mapping to map `/` to the `Redirector` Prod stage.

+Once this is configured, look for the _Target Domain Name_ under the Custom Domain Name / Endpoint Configuration in the console and chnage that to the DNS name you want to redirect _from_.

 # Caveat:
-Since we are using AWS SAM, we are going to run into [bug #191](https://github.com/awslabs/serverless-application-model/issues/191).
-If you look at the Stages in your API Gateway, you're going to see a stage named `Stage`.
-Hopefully this bug is fixed soon.
+The first version of this software had the same issue as SAM [bug #191](https://github.com/awslabs/serverless-application-model/issues/191).
+If you look at the Stages in your API Gateway, you may find a stage named `Stage`.
+As of 2019-11-15 this issue is resolved and new deployments of `lambda-redirector` should not have a `Stage` stage defined.

 # Contributing:
 See: http://www.contribution-guide.org/